Looking for car speakers?Start shopping

 A look at a typical rear deck speaker installation.

 In some cars, however, the entire rear deck panel must be removed to access the speakers.
 Often, this means removing the rear seat to access the deck panel.
-(Some seats are bolted in place, while others pop in and out.)
+Some seats are bolted in place, while others pop in and out.
+Either way, this is usually not a difficult process, but it can be time-consuming.
 With the seat out, you should be able to pry up the rear deck and work with the speaker openings in the same fashion as door or dash mounting locations.